meshtastic/meshtastic/docs/software/settings/mqtt.md

 | mqtt_username | `string` | `""` |
 | uplink_enabled | `true`, `false` | `false` |

+### downlink_enabled

+This is a channel specific setting.
+If your channel has this set to `true` and you are connected to WiFi, the device will forward along messages from the MQTT server specified [here](#mqtt_server) to the mesh from this device.

 ### mqtt_disabled

 If a meshtastic node is able to reach the internet it will normally attempt to gateway any channels that are marked as `uplink_enabled` or `downlink_enabled`.
 But if this flag is set, all MQTT features will be disabled and no servers will be contacted.